firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-97-11/2021-11-02-of-honey-and-grave-dirt.md

 ---

-The next month he hands her another bundle.
+The next month, he hands her another bundle.

 The assistant wants to refuse.
 She does not want to know what this child likes to eat.
 She does not want to know the color of their eyes.
 She does not want to know the shape of the void they will leave in her body.
 But she can already see it — a waiting emptiness.

-She takes the child from the sorcerer and says, firmly.
-“Let me help you with the next one.”
+She takes the child from the sorcerer and says, firmly, “Let me help you with the next one.”

 “Why would I do that?” he asks.
 The sorcerer is very handsome, but he is not as beautiful as any of the children he has given to eternity to be eaten.
 There is a lack to all his expressions, as though he is already thinking of the next thing.